rasterio/rasterio/docs/windowed-rw.rst

     # output:
     # (100, 100)

 Writing works similarly.
-The following creates a blank 100x100 GeoTIFF and plops 2500 pixels with value 127 into a square window 10 pixels to the right and 30 pixels down from the upper left corner of the GeoTIFF.
+The following creates a blank 100x100 GeoTIFF and plops 2500 pixels with value 127 into a square window 30 pixels down from and 10 pixels to the right of the upper left corner of the GeoTIFF.

 .. code-block:: python